datenteiler/ReadMsgFile/README.md

 How to compile and start:
 -------------------------

-In PowerShell use the following commands to compile the cmdlet with .NET core. :
+In PowerShell use the following commands to compile the cmdlet with .NET core:

 ```
 dotnet restore